GoogleChrome/developer.chrome.com/site/en/docs/lighthouse/best-practices/paste-preventing-inputs/index.md

 more secure than forcing users to type in passwords that are short enough to remember.

+In the general case, any input not marked as readonly very likely should not disallow users from pasting into them.

 ## How this Lighthouse audit fails

-[Lighthouse](/docs/lighthouse/overview/) flags code that prevents users from pasting into password fields:
+[Lighthouse](/docs/lighthouse/overview/) flags code that prevents users from pasting into non-readonly input fields:

 <figure>
-  {% Img src="image/tcFciHGuF3MxnTr1y5ue01OGLBn2/0tAkhHny7nQu4pYJ9m9E.png", alt="Lighthouse audit shows page stops users from pasting into password fields", width="800", height="163" %}
+  {% Img src="image/JJOjt8Xo67UrV6L5ApflIK1DoWt2/5iOVrFQqbbaFyii47wth.png", alt="Lighthouse audit shows page stops users from pasting into a password field", width="800", height="329" %}
 </figure>

-Lighthouse gathers all `<input type="password">` elements, pastes some text into each element, and then verifies that the element's content has been set to the pasted text.
+Lighthouse gathers all non-readonly `<input>` elements, pastes some text into each element, and then verifies that `paste` event was not prevented by a custom event handler.

-If a page doesn't use `<input type="password">` for its password input fields, Lighthouse doesn't detect those elements.
 It's also possible to prevent pasting outside of a `paste` event listener.
-Lighthouse doesn't detect that scenario, either.
+Lighthouse doesn't detect that scenario.

 {% Partial 'lighthouse-best-practices/scoring.njk' %}